sdanna/Log4netExamples/src/MVC4BasicConfiguration/README.txt

 Warnings and above get logged to the EventLog

 A new global action filter has been implemented called HandleExceptionsAttribute that inherits from the HandleErrorAttribute.
 The will log the exceptions to the Controller's logger.
 See this StackOverflow question (http://stackoverflow.com/a/8712181/16149)

+Added an extension method in the GenericObjectExtensions class that gets a log4net logger of the type of the instance calling the method.